Time-Tracking Tools for Freelancers

 - Availability on Android, iOS, and the web

 RescueTime takes a different approach to time tracking.
 As well as letting you manually log your hours, the RescueTime app automatically tracks your activities.
 This means it knows which apps you use and for how long.
-But it can also tell you how long you’ve spent on social media or other websites, making it a great tool for self-analysis and optimising your work!
+But it can also tell you how long you’ve spent on social media or other websites, making it a great tool for self-analysis and optimizing your work!

 As well as this, RescueTime’s free service offers a range of features, such as: